GSastro/WP2_Data_cubes/README.md

 The analysis of these data has been published: https://www.aanda.org/articles/aa/pdf/2022/09/aa43585-22.pdf.
 In the paper all the details on the data reduction and analysis are provided.

+'Comparison_literature.pdf' show the comparison between the result from the source cited above and the literature, especially with Fiore et al. 2017 and Musiimenta et al. (submitted).